nikomatsakis/babysteps/babysteps/_posts/2019-12-10-async-interview-2-cramertj-part-2.md

 borrows from it.
 The key point is that `vec.iter()` is giving back borrowed values, but they are borrowed *from the vector*, not from the *iterator*.

+(One final note is that this same concept of 'attached' vs 'detached' will come up when discussing async closures again, which further argues for using terminology other than "streaming".)

 ### The natural way to write "attached" streams is with GATs